OPENER-next/osm2vdv462/README.md

 The OSM data to be used can be downloaded from [geofabrik](https://download.geofabrik.de/).
 There you can find OSM extracts for all sorts of countries and regions.
 It has to be in the *.osm.pbf format.
 Please have in mind that there are high memory and RAM requirements for bigger regions as e.g. germany.
 On smaller machines you should use smaller extracts for testing.

-For generating the paths between stop places, the [Per Pedes Routing](https://motis-project.de/docs/api/endpoint/ppr.html) submodule from the [MOTIS project](http://motis-project.de/) is used.
+For generating the paths between stops, the [Per Pedes Routing](https://motis-project.de/docs/api/endpoint/ppr.html) submodule from the [MOTIS project](http://motis-project.de/) is used.

 ## How to use: